 - 1. Provision of financial assistance for telehealth appointments for children with specific learning needs to access a variety of specialist services in rural and remote Australia. - 2.
 Provision of age appropriate, suitable and high-quality mental health resources and programs specifically designed for the unique needs of rural and remote children including the issue of bullying. - 3.
-Access to early identification of learning difficulties and early intervention. - 4.
-Provision and continuation of specific learning needs centres to cater for children with learning difficulties, learning disabilities or those who are gifted and talented. - 5.
+Access to early identification of learning difficulties and early intervention - 4.
+Provision and continuation of specific learning needs centres to cater for children with learning difficulties, learning disabilities or those who are gifted and talented - 5.
 Provision of mobile units and itinerant specialists and therapists to consult in rural and remote areas on a regular basis, enabling the early identification and ongoing support of children with specific learning needs. - 6.
 Availability of suitable accommodation for those accessing specific learning needs centres. - 7.
-Availability of travel and accommodation assistance for rural and remote families travelling to access face-to-face specialist services for students with specific learning needs. - 8.
-Students with specific learning needs, studying by distance education or in rural and remote schools, have regular access to specific learning needs teachers and therapists. - 9.
+Availability of travel and accommodation assistance for rural and remote families travelling to access face-to-face specialist services for students with specific learning needs - 8.
+Students with specific learning needs, studying by distance education or in rural and remote schools, have regular access to specific learning needs teachers and therapists - 9.
 Identification of and assistance for children with specific learning needs, to be a component of teacher-training courses. - 10.
 Educators in rural and remote areas are trained and supported to identify and cater for children with specific learning needs. - 11.
-Funding for the delivery of regular workshops and seminars in rural and remote areas to assist children with specific learning needs. - 12.
-Adequate Federal Government funding to assist with the provision of specialist services for both school and home-based education and therapy programs.
+Funding for the delivery of regular workshops and seminars in rural and remote areas to assist children with specific learning needs.

-- 13. Co-operation of all relevant agencies, (government, private and voluntary), to better service the requirements of rural and remote children with specific learning needs. - 14.
-Availability of incentives and financial assistance to attract qualified organisations, professionals and graduates to rural and remote areas to enable continuity of specific learning programs. - 15.
+- 12. Adequate Federal Government funding to assist with the provision of specialist services for both school and home-based education and therapy programs. - 13.
+Co-operation of all relevant agencies, (government, private and voluntary), to better service the requirements of rural and remote children with specific learning needs. - 14.
+Availability of incentives and financial assistance to attract qualified organisations, professionals and graduates to rural and remote areas to enable continuity of specific learning programs - 15.
 Rebates provided by private health insurers extends to allied health services delivered via telehealth. - 16.
+Remote and Geographically Isolated NDIS recipients, accessing telehealth services, are exempt from cancellation fees due to unreliable power and telecommunication service. - 17.
 Geographically isolated children have access to diagnosis and ongoing treatments of health issues that impede their ability to learn and thrive.